alextaujenis/RBD_Timer/README.md

 #Example Sketch
-0. Install this library in the correct folder
+0. Install this Arduino Library by copying it to your libraries folder
-0. Load up example/example.ino on your Arduino
+0. Compile and load the example.ino onto a Arduino
-0. Attach to your Serial prompt at 11500 baud
+0. Open the Serial prompt at 11500 BAUD
-0. Watch a non-blocking clock tick by with two independent intervals
+0. Watch a non-blocking clock tick by at two independent intervals

 #Documentation

-##setTimeout(unsigned long value)
+##setTimeout(unsigned long)
-Initially set and/or change how long the timer will run (in milliseconds).
-This can be done inside of setup() and/or called at runtime to change the value on the fly.
+Change how long the timer will run (in milliseconds).
+This can be done inside of setup(), and/or called at runtime to change the value on the fly.

     #include <Timer.h>
     Timer timer;